Karrrramba/Titanic/readme.md

 train <- train %>%
   # transform values to numeric. if not possible, it will default to NA
   mutate(Numeric_ticket = !is.na(as.numeric(Ticket)),
+         # transform to lower case to merge identical entries with different capitalization
+         Ticket = tolower(Ticket),
          # create categorical values based on evaluation of numeric_ticket.
          Ticket_group = case_when(
            #  extract string if non-numeric